demidovd98/fgic_lowd/README.md

 ## Main Contributions
-1) We introduce a simple yet effective  architecture-independent approach to improve the performance of models at FGVC under low data regime.
+1) We introduce a simple yet effective  architecture-independent approach to improve the performance of models at FGVC under the low-data regime.
 2) Our proposed low-data framework includes two feature distillation branches for model purification both using randomly cropped inputs, which provides explicit regularisation while not relying on any extra module.
 3) Our extensive experiments on three popular FGVC datasets (CUB, Stanford Cars, and FGVC-Aircraft) demonstrate that our approach achieves state-of-the-art results on FGVC in low data regimes.
 4) Our solution allows the model to learn and refine representations by enriching the variability of the training data through extra augmented image views.